jarenadams21/3-27-api-dev-multi/README.md

 1. git clone https://github.com/your-username/your-repository-name.git
 2. Navigate to the cloned directory: cd your-repository-name
-3. npm install
+3. 'npm install' and 'npm start' in backend and frontend folder
 4. Start the server: npm start

-The server will start running on http://localhost:3000
+The frontend server will start running on http://localhost:3000 The backend server will start running on http://localhost:8080

 ## Introduction
 This repository contains a simple Express server boilerplate using ES Module syntax, it's an ideal starting point focusing on a minimalistic and clean structure.